Never, Ever Throw This Food Away

 But these are some pretty substantial reasons to add it to your diet.

 1: Helps Reduce Inflammation:

 As you might already know, inflammation is one of the leading causes of many chronic diseases.
-Things like Alzheimer’s, cancer, coronary heart disease, and so many more are caused by inflammation.
+Things like Age-related memory loss, poor immune health, poor heart health, and so many more are caused by inflammation.

 Well, despite being a relative bland vegetable, celery is also a powerful inflammation fighter.
 The way it does this is via antioxidants like plant flavonoids and polyphenols.
-Celery accomplishes this is by searching the body for free-radicals (inflammation causing particles) and then helping to neutralized them.
+Celery accomplishes this by searching the body for free-radicals (inflammation causing particles) and then helping to neutralize them.

 In researching celery, it’s been discovered there are more than a dozen of these antioxidants giving it so much power.
 This makes it one of the more powerful plant foods on the planet.

 2. Helps You Lose Weight:

 Part of this has to do with the celery's composition.
 Since it’s made primarily of water and fiber, it’s actually a filling treat.
 The other reason celery is effective in this regard is because it promotes lipid (fat) metabolism.